 Starting at a young age, we re-instill the value of man's best friend.
-We teach kids to have better relationships with dogs.
+We teach kids to have better relationships with dogs and each other.

-We connect people to and provide low-cost resources to pet owners.
-We demonstrate the value of pet dogs and elevate their relationship with their dogs.
+We provide low-cost resources to pet owners.
+We demonstrate the value of pet dogs and elevate the dog-owner relationship.

 We are the missing link.
-Communities that need intervention need our education as well as understanding the importance of their impact .
+Communities that need intervention need our education as well as to understand the importance of their impact .